spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 The `import` section of your corpus config is used to give Sparv some information about your input files (i.e. your corpus).

-- `import.source_dir` defines the location of your input files and it defaults to `source`.
+- `import.source_dir` defines the location of your input files, and it defaults to `source`.
 Sparv will check the source directory recursively for valid input files to process.

 - `import.importer` is used to tell Sparv which importer to use when processing your source files.
 The setting you